Hot for Paris: Plot

-John Patrick Duke (Victor McLaglen), a burly, hard-drinking Irish sailor with a weakness for brawls and barrooms, has unwittingly become the talk of the London financial district.
+John Patrick Duke, a burly, hard-drinking Irish sailor with a weakness for brawls and barrooms, has unwittingly become the talk of the London financial district.
 Against all odds, a ticket he placed on a long-shot horse has come through, netting him the staggering sum of £200,000.
-In a bustling brokerage office, clerks gasp at the news while the pompous, harried Mr. Pratt (Lennox Pawle) is summoned and sternly ordered to locate Duke at once and deliver the winnings before rumor, rivals, or hangers-on complicate the situation.
+In a bustling brokerage office, clerks gasp at the news while the pompous, harried Mr. Pratt is summoned and sternly ordered to locate Duke at once and deliver the winnings before rumor, rivals, or hangers-on complicate the situation.
 But Duke himself is oblivious.
 Across the Channel, at the French port of Havre, he is already preparing to ship out with his fellow sailors.
-At his side is his loyal if comically inept shipmate, the lanky Swede Axel Olson (El Brendel), whose fractured English and bumbling antics provide a constant source of amusement and exasperation.
+At his side is his loyal if comically inept shipmate, the lanky Swede Axel Olson, whose fractured English and bumbling antics provide a constant source of amusement and exasperation.

 Pratt arrives at the waterfront under cover of darkness, valise in hand, asking passers-by if they have seen John Patrick Duke.
 When Duke overhears his name being spoken, his instincts lead him astray.
 Certain that Pratt must be a police detective sent to arrest him for his disorderly escapades during his last shore leave in Paris—broken café furniture, shattered bottles, and a dented gendarme’s helmet—Duke takes no chances.
 With startling agility for a man of his size, he scrambles over crates, ducks beneath gangways, and vanishes among coils of hawser and shadowed barrels.

 In the midst of this frantic search for a hiding place, Duke stumbles upon a very different drama.
-On a dimly lit gangplank, Fifi Dupre (Fifi D’Orsay), a vivacious Parisian beauty, is struggling to free herself from the unwelcome advances of Raoul, a bullying suitor.
+On a dimly lit gangplank, Fifi Dupre, a vivacious Parisian beauty, is struggling to free herself from the unwelcome advances of Raoul, a bullying suitor.
 Duke barrels into the fray, scattering Raoul’s companions with his fists and sending Raoul reeling into the night.
 Fifi, shaken but unbowed, offers a breathless smile of thanks.
 Duke, thunderstruck by her charm, is instantly smitten.
-She departs arm-in-arm with her younger sister Babette (Yola d’Avril), but not before tossing him a glance that lingers in his imagination.
+She departs arm-in-arm with her younger sister Babette, but not before tossing him a glance that lingers in his imagination.

-Babette is slated to marry the foppish Charlot (Charles Judels), an arrangement her family considers respectable, but her own feelings are uncertain.
+Babette is slated to marry the foppish Charlot, an arrangement her family considers respectable, but her own feelings are uncertain.
 Axel, with his fractured French, heartfelt compliments, and slapstick earnestness—tripping over chairs, rescuing a runaway hat, apologizing profusely—manages to intrigue her.
 What begins as awkward comedy ripens into genuine affection.

 The Dupre household adds further color.
-Papa Dupre (Agostino Borgato), Mama Dupre (Rosita Marstini), and Babette all watch Fifi’s budding interest in the sailor with suspicion.
+Papa Dupre, Mama Dupre, and Babette all watch Fifi’s budding interest in the sailor with suspicion.
 To them, Duke is too rough, too transient, too foreign.
 Yet his blustering sincerity, and his obvious devotion to Fifi, gradually win their grudging acceptance.